 Setting the Stage

-When I was 31 I was diagnosed with a condition called dyslexia.
+When I was 31 in 1981, I was diagnosed with a condition called dyslexia.
 It is a language-based processing disorder.
 Those with the condition have problems with reading, writing, spelling, and sometimes speaking.
-Dyslexia effects each dyslexic differently and to different degrees..
-I have trouble with spelling, words that look/sound alike, use of proper tenses, and other issues.
-One thing that dyslexics aren't, is dumb.
+Dyslexia affects each person differently and to different degrees.
+I need help with spelling, words that look/sound alike, the use of proper tenses, and other issues.
+One thing that people with dyslexia aren't is dumb.
 Life is a challenge for those with dyslexia and other forms of learning disabilities.
 Don't get me wrong, I am not whining or asking for pity.
-I am not a victim, I am me.
+I am not a victim.
+I am me.

-When I was diagnosed not much was known about the disorder.
-I was told I would need to learn how to work with the situation.
-For example I carried a small address book that I put words I had trouble spelling.
-I bought my first computer that had spell checking ability.
+Scientists didn't know much about dyslexia in 1981.
+So, I needed to learn how to work with the situation.
+For example, I carried a small address book for years, where I put words I had trouble spelling.
+I bought my first computer that had the spell-checking ability.
 I am no longer afraid to ask for help.
+Nowadays, I use my smartphone to help.
+Also, I am turning to software programs on the internet.
+Right now, I am using one to polish my language for you.

-Then one year my brother was diagnosed with dyslexia and I started to wonder.
-So I made arrangements to be tested.
-I can remember crying for the 75 miles I had to travel to the test site.
-I was afraid they would tell me I didn't have dyslexia and I was just a dumb stupid person.
-I cried all the way home, because I now knew there was a reason and the reason had a name.
+Then, my brother was diagnosed with dyslexia, and I started to wonder.
+So, I made arrangements to find out.
+I remember crying for the 75 miles I had to travel to the test site.
+I was afraid they would tell me I didn't have dyslexia and I was just a dumb, stupid person.
+I cried all the way home because I now knew there was a reason, and the reason had a name.
 I wasn't dumb or stupid!
 Just dyslexic.

-I never used the dyslexia as an excuse or a reason why I shouldn't attempt to do something.
-I have written 4 books, 2 of which have won awards, a study guide, and numerous computer training manuals.
-When I was doing all day lectures for nurses I got several written comments on the program evaluations that read: "someone as obviously as intelligent as you should be able to use was/were etc properly."
-My response to that was to mention at a strategic point once in the day that I have dyslexia and expect me to make a few grammar errors.
-After starting that approach I was often approached through the day.
-Those approaching me would make comments such as: "I am going to tell my son/daughter/grandchild about you and how you are successful in your life and they can be also."
-I think you can see how this disorder can wreck a person's self-image and their life.
-But the know set me free.
-I wasn't dumb just needed to deal with an issue.
+I never used dyslexia as an excuse or a reason why I shouldn't attempt to do something.
+I have authored four books, two of which have won awards, multiple study guides, and numerous computer training manuals.
+When doing all-day lectures for nurses, I got several written comments on the program evaluations that read: "Someone as obviously as intelligent as you should be able to use was/were (or other phrases) properly."
+My response was to mention at a strategic point once a day that I have dyslexia and expect me to make a few grammar errors.
+After starting that approach, people would approach me throughout the day.
+They would say: "I am going to tell my son/daughter/grandchild about you and how successful you are in your life, and they can also."
+You can see how this disorder can wreck a person's self-image and their life.
+But the knowledge set me free.
+I wasn't dumb.
+I just needed to deal with an issue.

 Why I am Sorry

-I am sorry that while I had professional editors in the past for my writing projects I do not have an editor currently for this website.
-So you may/will find some errors.
+I am sorry that while I had professional editors in the past for my writing projects, I do not currently have an editor for this website.
+You may/will find some errors.
 Don't hesitate to let me know.
-All I ask that when you point out those errors you point them out with respect, I may have thicker skin then I did at 31, but I am still sensitive.
-Click here to send an editing message or go to the contact page and use the link there.
+When you point out those errors, please do it respectfully.
+I may have thicker skin now than when I was 31, but I still get mad at myself.
+Click here to send an editing message, or go to the contact page and use the link there.

 More Information Regarding Dyslexia

 Many, many famous and successful people have dyslexia.
-They didn't or don't let it hold them back from their personal/professional goals and have achieve great things in their respective profession.
-People like Whoopi Goldberg, Magic Johnson, and Cher are just a few that deal daily with the issues of dyslexia, Please if you think you or someone in your family, regardless of their age, has dyslexia please give them back their life by getting them help.
-There are other learning disabilities that result from broken processing functioning such as:
+They didn't or don't let it hold them back from their personal/professional goals and have achieved great things in their respective profession.
+People like Whoopi Goldberg, Magic Johnson, and Cher are just a few who deal daily with the issues of dyslexia.
+Please, if you think you or someone in your family, regardless of their age, has dyslexia, give them back their life by getting them help.
+Other learning disabilities result from broken processing functioning, such as:- Dyscalculia: math processing

 - Dysgraphia: writing problems